-To export a single event, right-click the event.
-Then, select either Export to PDF or Export to CSV.
+You can export a single event as a .csv or a .pdf by right-clicking the event and selecting either Export to PDF or Export to CSV.

 Copy a value from an event

 To use a value from an event elsewhere, simply right-click and copy the value.